 Yes, you can still apply for rent relief even if you have only an informal or oral agreement, according to Howard.
 You just need to indicate on the application the monthly rent you have agreed to pay, and the total amount of back rent you owe.

 Howard emphasized that “the state agency does accept rental assistance applications from units that are sort of nontraditional housing, whether it's a converted garage, or some kind of housing in the back, an RV or whatever it is.”

-I can't pay October's rent.
+I can't pay this month's rent.
 Can I get help with that?

 Yes.
 If you are struggling to pay the rent due to a COVID-related hardship, you can get rent relief that will help you pay your future rent for up to three months.
-After those three months, you can apply again to get help for another period of up to three months, if you still expect to have your COVID hardship.
+But remember: The deadline to apply is March 31.

 What do I need to do to file an eviction starting on Oct.
 1, 2021?